Thinking About Work

 What are Risks of making a change?

 Risks relate to what you might lose as a result of working.
-It may be something you see as negative, similar to the “cons” of “pros and cons.”
+It may be something you see as negative, like the “cons” of “pros and cons.”
 Examples are different for every person, but may include losing free time, losing benefits, or concerns about having a boss or deadlines.

 To explore this Belief, consider the following questions, and estimate for yourself the extent to which you think it’s worth it to you to move toward working now.